We email our customers on our mailing list information of our new comtemporary productions, special sales events, exhibitions and more!

 We offer the world contemporary ukiyo-e created in collaboration with today's finest artists.

-Lee Ufan is an artist who led one of the most important movements in post-war Japanese art, Mono-ha (the “School of Things”) and has gained worldwide acclaim for his works.
-Adachi has just completed his three woodcut prints, "Dialogue 1", "Dialogue 2" and "Dialogue 3" and they will be sold to customers selected by the lottery.
+Yusuke Hanai is an artist who is active internationally in the world of street art and is known for his collaborations with popular fashion brands.
+Adachi has just completed his third woodcut print, "Untitled 3" and they will be sold to customers selected by the lottery.
 Please review the details of the works and drawing.

 Sales: to the selected customers by the lottery